openmc-dev/openmc/docs/source/usersguide/input.rst

 ``<mesh>`` Element
 ------------------

-If a structured mesh is desired as a filter for a tally, it must be specified in a separate element with the tag name ``<mesh>``.
+The CMFD mesh is a structured Cartesian mesh.
 This element has the following attributes/sub-elements:

-  :type:
-    The type of structured mesh.
-Only "rectangular" is currently supported.

   :lower_left:
     The lower-left corner of the structured mesh.
 If only two coordinate are